 Is part-time care available?

 Yes!
 We have many part-time programs available, for children 15 months and older.
 We offer Full-time only programs for our children 6 weeks - 15 months.
-Please call the center to learn more about the over 9 options available for both full and part-time care.
-We also offer before and afterschool programs for children k-5th grade, as well as full day "school's out" programing, and summer camp.
+Please call the center to learn more about the options available for both full and part-time care.
+We also offer before and afterschool programs for children K-5th grade, as well as full day "school's out" programing, and summer camp.
 Call us today to learn how we can meet you unique care needs.
 407-895-8339.